Legal Support with Motion Submissions in NYC Metro Area

 Contact Us Today

 You can use motion submissions in various ways to help your case.
 Some common examples are using them to obtain information, dismissing cases, or trimming cases down.
 Using them can be as simple as requesting to extend a deadline or something more technical, like submitting a complex memorandum.
 Motion submissions are useful for every stage of the litigation process.
 Utilize these tools of the court by turning to Alstate Process Service of New York!
 When you do, you will be getting excellent representation and service.
+For more information about our services, please contact us today

 Contact Process Servers